Abhishek95725/SQL-Practice/README.md

 SQL can set permissions on tables, procedures, and views

 #abhishek95725

-All credit Goes To Abhishek Thakur
+🔥All credit Goes To Abhishek Thakur🔥